gSchool/lti-dotnet-react-week-2/checkpoints/04-tdd-in-javascript.md

 * type: project
 * id: bbab860e-2d67-4c51-8b75-40135641cea2
-* title: JS Native Array Methods
+* title: TDD in JavaScript

 <!--'question' is required, markdown, the question to be answered-->

 ##### !question

-### JS Native Array Methods
+### JS TDD in JavaScript

+Using JavaScript and TDD in JavaScript, create a simple console based quize.
+Feel free to use previous concepts here.

-Submit the github repo containing your work on the js-native-array-methods below.
+Submit the github repo  containing your work on TDD in JavaScript below.

 ##### !end-question